What our clients say…

 Samantha provides legal advice on matters in the Court of Protection relating to property and affairs, with a particular niche in assisting her clients with the management of compensation received from Clinical Negligence and Personal Injury claims.
 She also has expertise in Statutory Will applications, personal injury trusts and applications to appoint Lay Deputies.

-As a Solicitor in both the Court of Protection and Clinical Negligence teams, Samantha works alongside the Clinical Negligence litigators to support clients who are often suffering the effects of serious brain injury and their families.
+As an Associate Solicitor in both the Court of Protection and Clinical Negligence teams, Samantha works alongside the Clinical Negligence litigators to support clients who are often suffering the effects of serious brain injury and their families.
 She ensures that settlement funds are used to provide the best quality of life possible for her clients.

 Stephen Williams, Solicitor